Sebaceous carcinoma

 People with Muir Torre syndrome are at an increased risk of developing sebaceous carcinoma.
-These people tend to develop multiple sebaceous carcinomas and the tumours are larger than in a patient without the syndrome.
+People with this syndrome e tend to develop multiple sebaceous carcinomas and the tumours are larger than in a patient without the syndrome.
 People with Muir Torre syndrome also have an increased risk of developing colon cancer.
 If you have been diagnosed with multiple sebaceous carcinomas, your doctor may suggest a genetic test to see if you have Muir Torre syndrome.

 The diagnosis is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The diagnosis can also be made after the entire tumour is removed in a procedure called an excision.
 If the diagnosis is made after a biopsy, your doctor will probably recommend a second surgical procedure to remove the rest of the tumour.